waterloo-rocketry/docs/general/standards/embedded-coding-standard.rst

 Safe function usage
 ===================
-:code:`snprintf` shall be used over :code:`sprintf`, to avoid buffer overflow.
+Safe C function that explicitly set output buffer size should be used, to prevent buffer overflow, for example :code:`snprintf` should be used over :code:`sprintf`, .

 Error Handling
 ===============